ayaromenok/MD/Hardware/rpicompute.md

 - `sudo ./rpiboot`
 - `sudo dd if=2019-04-08-raspbian-stretch-lite.img of=/dev/mmcblk0 bs=4MiB status=progress oflag=sync` for sc-card or `of=/dev/sdc` for ComputeModule.
-- Raspbiand Desktop since 2019-04-08 also fit ot 4GB ComputeModule;
+- Raspbiand Desktop since 2019-04-08 also fit ot 4GB ComputeModule; Debian 10 based Raspbian can be installed too

 To make a `*.img` from sdcard need to decrease partition size to aprox 125% of used space(unmount partiton, than `sudo gparted /dev/mmcblk0`) and than make opposite `dd` with `bs=1MiB count=2048` for 2GB image.